Ramadan Abdel Rehim Mansour: Crimes

 Mansour left his home in Tanta, a town north of Cairo, and joined a street gang at an early age.
 Gang leaders taught him skills of survival, allegedly cutting him with razors whenever he made a mistake.
 According to his confession, Mansour soon learned how to get back at those who crossed him: raping them, and murdering anyone who threatened to go to the police afterwards.
-One of the victims, 12-year-old boy Ahmed Nagui, had been a member of Mansour's gang.
-When Mansour tried to sexually assault him, Nagui reported him to the police, and Mansour was arrested but was released for lack of evidence.
-Soon after, Mansour raped and murdered Nagui in retaliation, according to the prosecutors.
+One of Mansour's victims, a 12-year-old boy named Ahmed Nagui, had been a member of Mansour's gang.
+When Mansour tried to sexually assault him, Nagui reported him to the police; Mansour was arrested but shortly released for lack of evidence, after which, according to the prosecutors, Mansour raped and murdered Nagui in retaliation.

 Mansour frequently traveled between Cairo and Alexandria by train.
 He felt safer in Alexandria because it had fewer police officers.
-The Vice Department of Borg El-Arab police station in Alexandria started keeping a profile on him during this time.
+The Vice Department of Borg El-Arab police station in Alexandria kept a file on him during this time.
 Mansour and his gang members lured street children onto the carriage roof of the trains, where they then stripped, raped and tortured them, and tossed them naked onto the trackside, dead or barely alive.
 Some of the children were dumped into the Nile, or buried alive.
 Mansour and his gang's crimes came to light in 2006 when two of his gang members were arrested, and Mansour acquired the nickname al-Tourbini, meaning "express train", from his favorite location for the crimes.
 After the arrest, Mansour reportedly told prosecutors that he was possessed by a female jinn who commanded him to commit the crimes.
 Mansour, along with his accomplice Farag Samir Mahmoud, also known as "Hanata", were convicted and sentenced to death by the criminal court in Tanta in 2007.
 Mansour and Mahmoud were both executed by hanging at Borg El-Arab Prison on Thursday, December 16, 2010.

-Five other accomplices were also convicted in the case, but spared execution.
-They instead received prison sentences ranging between three and forty years.
+Five other accomplices were also convicted in the case but spared execution, receiving instead prison sentences ranging 3 – 40 years.